talkable/talkable-docs/source/advanced_features/shopify_purchases_syncing.rst

 It works as a server-to-server integration between Shopify and Talkable using Shopify `orders/create` `webhook <https://shopify.dev/api/admin-rest/2022-04/resources/webhook>`_.

-When enabling Purchases Syncing, Talkable creates and subscribes to this `orders/create` webhook from the customer's Shopify site.
+When enabling Purchases Syncing, Talkable creates and subscribes to this `orders/create` webhook from the customer's Shopify store.
 When disabling the setting, the webhook and the subscription are deleted.

-Each time a purchase is placed on a customer's site, Shopify triggers the webhook and Talkable registers the purchase with attributes sent in the webhook’s payload.
+Each time a purchase is placed on a customer's store, Shopify triggers the webhook and Talkable registers the purchase with attributes sent in the webhook’s payload.

 Shopify Webhook payload and Talkable Purchase attributes mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~